ddprrt/ddprrt.github.io/_posts/2017-06-27-grid-concepts.md

 ![IE11 grid works a bit differently](/wp-content/uploads/grid/grid-ie11.jpg)

-If you need auto layouting for a responsive gallery, you might be able to have a similar effect with something like Flexbox or floats.
+If you need auto layout for a responsive gallery, you might be able to have a similar effect with something like Flexbox or floats.
 Just don't expect the same magic and power that you have with Grid layout.
 And that's perfectly okay.
 If we would be able to recreate grid designs without the new CSS Grid layout, why would we need CSS Grid layout in the first place?
 This just doesn't make any sense.

 Find something that's suitable for the content you want to show, but be good with little cuts in look and feel.
 If 90% of your users can see the work you've done with 10% of effort, it's okay to give the last 10% of your users a less advanced view.
 Just don't block them out.
 Give something their browsers can digest easily.

 With that, I invite you to start using CSS Grid layout now!
-It's a lot of fun to use and makes layouting as easy as possible.
+It's a lot of fun to use and makes layout as easy as possible.